Best Things to do in Bogotá Colombia

 Take a cable car up to Ciudad Bolivar and explore the streets and parks near the station.
 Ciudad Bolívar Is a previously informal settlement in the South of Bogota.
 Still viewed as a no-go area by many locals, it gradually gains visitor’s interest.
 Little cafes and restaurants are emerging close to the cable car station and there is a small museum dedicated to Ciudad Bolívar’s history and inhabitants.

 Views from Parque Mirador (Google Maps) are incredible, even on a cloudy day.
 The cable car leaves from the Transmilenio Station “Portal del Tunal”.
 Try to avoid rush hours; Sunday mornings are typically the best time to go.
 It’s advisable to go with a local guide or friend for a safe and insightful experience.
+There are also guided tours to Ciudad Bolivar and the El Paraiso neighbourhood, check out this popular El Paraiso tour on Viator.com*.

 Cable Car, Ciudad Bolívar Bogota Colombia